razoltheren/Data-Preprocessing-in-Python-/README.md

 * strips() - getting the whitespace out of the string
 * get() - take out certain string from the cell.

+### Caestudy 3 : Analysing the pricing of the cars in European market
+### Casestudy 4 : To assess whether the commercial bank should grant the loan.

+## Matplotlib
+* Introduction with relevance
+* Basic plots(line,bar,histogram,Scatter,stack,pie chart and heat map)
+* Labels, titles, legends and other customization for better understanding

+## Introduction to Sklearn
+* Sklearn vision and goals
+* Features of sklearn
+* The most common steps used in sklearn
+* Popular group of models found in sklearn